Did you know that Binance is ranked in the top five most popular cryptocurrency exchanges in the world, based on trading volume?

 Binance Coin is referred to as BNB, which is Binance's representative of cryptocurrency.
 Binance coin is an ERC20 token, which basically means that it's based on the Ethereum blockchain and that it follows the technical guidelines of that platform.

 BNB has a trading supply of over 200 million tokens, and once that many tokens are released, no more will be produced.
 The purpose of a Binance coin is to cover transaction fees.
+If you have it in your wallet, the platform will use it to pay your crypto trading fee for that transaction at the earlier mentioned discounted rate.
+This is a great way to save in fees compared to paying in USD.

 Binance Coin wants you to pay your transaction fees with their crypto coin, which is why they created the discount programs to use their BNB.
 However, it's still possible for you to pay your transaction fees with whatever cryptocurrency you're trading with!